 Lecturers are experts in their fields as well as internationally renowned legal practitioners

-Graduates of this master track will in particular be qualified for an international career in the EU institutions, national governmental organizations of EU Member States dealing with economic regulation and competition law as well as private practice, either as practitioner in national and international law firms or as in-house-lawyer in national and international companies.
+Graduates of this track will in particularly be qualified for an international career.
+Either in the EU institutions or with NGOs of EU Member States dealing with economic regulation and competition law, as well as private practice.
+Either as practitioner in national and international law firms or as in-house-lawyer in national and international companies.